Associate of Arts Oregon Transfer Degree

 Students who complete the two-year Music Studies program go on to be successful at many public and private Oregon universities.
-UCC graduates often stand out and become student conductors, music theory tutors, and award recipients.
+UCC graduates often stand out at the university level and become student conductors, music theory tutors, and award recipients.
 Here is a short-list of some transfer institutions:

 Students planning to transfer should work closely with UCC faculty and advisers, and with representatives from the receiving college or university.
 There may be special requirements for specific programs or schools.